cloudflare/cloudflare-docs-engine/src/content/learning/how-workers-works.md

----
-order: 0
----

 import NetworkMap from "../../components/network-map"

-# How it works
+# How Workers works

 Though Cloudflare Workers behave similar to JavaScript in the browser or in Node.js, there are a few subtle differences in how you have to think about your code.
-Under the hood, the Workers runtime uses the [V8 engine](https://v8.dev/) - the same engine used by Chromium and Node.js.
+Under the hood, the Workers runtime uses the [V8 engine](https://v8.dev/)—the same engine used by Chromium and Node.js.
 The Workers runtime also implements many of the standard [APIs](/reference/runtime/apis) available in most modern browsers.

 The differences between JavaScript written for the browser or Node.js happen at runtime.
-Rather than running on an individual's machine (e.g a browser application or on a centralized server), Workers functions run on [Cloudflare's Edge Network](https://www.cloudflare.com/network/) - a growing global network of thousands of machines distributed across hundreds of locations.
+Rather than running on an individual's machine (e.g a browser application or on a centralized server), Workers functions run on [Cloudflare's Edge Network](https://www.cloudflare.com/network/)—a growing global network of thousands of machines distributed across hundreds of locations.

 <figure><NetworkMap/></figure>